PostHog/posthog.com/contents/blog/the-posthog-array-1-29-0.md

 ## PostHog News

 Welcome Harry Waye!
-Harry is joining us as a Full Stack Engineer on the [Core Analytics Team](/handbook/people/team-structure/core-analytics).
+Harry is joining us as a Full Stack Engineer on the [Platform Team](/handbook/people/team-structure/platform).

 ## Community
 ### Community MVP 🏆